abelfodil/inf3995-devops/README.md

 ### For continuous integration (Gitlab CI)

-When using Gitlab CI, simply put `image: your_registry_url/inf3995-ci` at the beginning of your `.yml` file.
+When using Gitlab CI, simply adapt the `.gitlab-ci.yml` file to your use case.

 Note: It is recommended to setup a [Gitlab Runner](https://github.com/abelfodil/gitlab-runner) beforehand.